nasserhadim/prizeversity/README.md

 swapon /swap.img
 echo '/swap.img none swap sw 0 0' >> /etc/fstab

-# 2.2  Raise file-descriptor limits (File descriptors are used for pretty much anything that reads or writes, io devices, pipes, sockets etc. Typically you modify this limit when using web servers.
+# 2.2  Raise file-descriptor limits (File descriptors are used for pretty much anything that reads or writes, io devices, pipes, sockets etc. Typically you modify this ulimit when using web servers.
 128,000 open files will only consume around 128MB of system RAM.
-That shouldn't be much of a problem on a modern system with many GB of system ram.)
+That shouldn't be much of a problem on a modern system with many GB of system RAM.
+WebSockets consume memory per connection and file descriptors, but they aren't heavy on CPU.
+For 100-150 concurrent users, 150 WebSocket connections aren’t demanding, just around 10 MB memory.)
 echo '* soft nofile 65535' >> /etc/security/limits.conf
 echo '* hard nofile 65535' >> /etc/security/limits.conf
 echo 'fs.file-max = 100000' >> /etc/sysctl.conf